microbit-foundation/python-editor-v3/docs/tech-overview.md

 The Reference and Ideas sidebar tabs show educational content that is managed in the Micro:bit Educational Foundation's content management system (CMS).
 The content is currently sourced live from the CMS.
 For non-localhost deploys this will require CORS configuration on our end.
 Please open an issue to discuss this.

 The API tab shows detailed documentation of the MicroPython API for users who need more detail than the curated content in the Reference tab provides.
 The API tab content is generated at runtime from the bundled type stubs for MicroPython.
 We do this using an enhancement to the Foundation's fork of Pyright.
-For more details see [Python code intelligence](#python-code-intelligence) below.
+For more details see [Python code intelligence](#python-code-intelligence).

 ## Text editing